 Congratulations on surviving the first day.
 Down here in Virginia we had an interesting exam, with our predicted subjects making up nearly all of the exam and with civil procedure(s) having a negligible showing: Lots of local government, some personal property, crim law, partnerships, wills, domestic relations, agency and commercial paper.
 DC was fairly straightforward as well, with predictions nearly on the mark this time (6 out of 7 ain’t bad): crim, contracts, evidence, civ pro, fam law/conflicts and corporations.
-And on a very positive note, the administration/proctoring of the DC exam today went smooth as butter, so kudos to the committee for getting their act together (or maybe it’s just the testing location that determines how things go?).
+And on a positive note, the administration/proctoring of the DC exam today went smoother than last time, although there were still some issues, but hopefully this is a sign they are getting their act together slowly but surely.
 Oh, MPTs were a fairly tough memo and a letter.
 Good luck on the MBE tomorrow for everyone taking it!

 By now most everyone is in full swing with their studying for the July 2014 bar exam as we are solidly into June.
 But I thought I would make a mention of the Feb bar exam as one of the most anticipated (dreaded perhaps?) changes to the bar exam is the addition of Civil Procedure to the February 2015 bar exam.
 Well, the NCBE has given some additional news which will probably be better received; effective the same exam, Feb 2015, they will no longer test UCC3 (Commercial Paper aka Negotiable Instruments) on the essay (MEE) portion of the exam.
 Here is the direct quote from the NCBE themselves:

 “Effective with the February 2015 bar exam, Negotiable Instruments (Uniform Commercial Code Article 3 and the excerpts of Article 4, Bank Collections) will no longer be tested on the Multistate Essay Examination (MEE).”